Bay Path Scholarships for Graduate Students

 Stay on the Path Award

-A ‘Stay on the Path’ merit award will be made available to students who enroll for the first time in one of the graduate programs listed below.
-Students who enter Bay Path as undergraduates (enrolled either in the traditional undergraduate or TAWC programs) beginning in Fall 2020 will be eligible to receive this incentive award.
-The award will equal 25% of the stated tuition sticker price according to the following eligibility guidelines:
+A ‘Stay on the Path’ merit award will be made available to Bay Path University alumni who enroll in one of the graduate programs listed below.
+The award will equal 20% of the stated tuition sticker price according to the following eligibility guidelines:

 2. Awardees must remain continuously enrolled in one of the graduate programs listed below, in good academic standing on at least a part-time basis; failure to do so will result in a forfeiture of award eligibility for the future.